Wifsimster/wifsimster.github.io/docs/en/posts/distributeur-croquettes-jeedom-esp8266.md

 ---
-title: Distributeur de croquettes sous Jeedom via un ESP8266
+title: Cat food dispenser under Jeedom via ESP8266
 date: 2016-04-14
-description: "Afin d'éviter LE problème quotidien : « nourrir le chat affamé », j'ai réalisé un distributeur connecté à Jeedom.
-Ce distributeur est constitué d'un simple moteur 12v actionné par un double relais et contrôler par un ESP8266."
+description: "To avoid THE daily problem: 'feeding the hungry cat', I built a dispenser connected to Jeedom.
+This dispenser consists of a simple 12v motor actuated by a double relay and controlled by an ESP8266."
 tags:
   - ESP8266
   - NodeMCU